Stoke Poges: Education

 Stoke Poges has a primary school called The Stoke Poges School.
 It was rated 'Good' by Ofsted in 2022.
-In May 1984 four pupils drowned at Land's End during a school trip.
-Their bereaved parents were angered by Buckinghamshire County Council's offer of £3500 compensation per child.
+On 6 May 1985, four pupils drowned at Land's End during a school trip.
+Their bereaved parents were angered by Buckinghamshire County Council's offer of £3,500 compensation per child.

 A Sikh faith secondary school called Pioneer Secondary Academy opened in 2022.
-On the site had been Khalsa Secondary Academy which had be rated 'Inadequate ' by Ofsted in 2019 and subsequently closed.
+On the site had been Khalsa Secondary Academy which had been rated 'Inadequate ' by Ofsted in 2019 and subsequently closed.

 Larchmoor School in Gerrards Cross Road was a major school in England for deaf children which was opened in 1967 by Elizabeth II and ran by the Royal National Institute for Deaf People.
 It closed in the late 20th century.

 Halidon House School was founded 1865, based in Slough and then in 1948 moved to Framewood Manor, Framewood Road.
 It was a girls school which closed in 1983.

-St. James Roman Catholic School moved from Richmond in 1830 to Baylis House.
+St James Roman Catholic School moved from Richmond in 1830 to Baylis House.
 The school closed in 1907.
 Rafael Merry del Val, Cardinal Secretary of State under Pope Pius X was educated at the school.

 Stoke House School in Stoke Green was a preparatory school from 1841 to 1913.
-In 1913 Ted Parry, the headmaster relocated the school to Seaford and later it was renamed Stoke Brunswick School.
+In 1913, Ted Parry the headmaster relocated the school to Seaford and later it was renamed Stoke Brunswick School.

 Long Dene School, moved from Jordans, Buckinghamshire to the Manor House in 1940.
-In 1945 the school relocated to Chiddingstone Castle, Kent.
+In 1945, the school relocated to Chiddingstone Castle, Kent.

 St Giles' Church

 Thomas Gray's "Elegy Written in a Country Churchyard" is believed to have been written in the churchyard of Saint Giles.
 The church is a Grade I listed building.
 Other churches have claimed the honour, including St Laurence's Church, Upton-cum-Chalvey and St Mary's in Everdon, Northamptonshire.

 Gray is buried in a tomb with his mother and aunt in the churchyard.
 John Penn commissioned James Wyatt to design a monument which is a Grade II* listed building.
 It bears lines from the Elegy.
 The monument stands adjacent to St Giles' church and owned by the National Trust.

 A lychgate which is now located in the middle of the churchyard was designed by John Oldrid Scott and completed in 1887.
-In 2022 it became a national heritage asset being Listed Grade II.
+In 2022, it became a national heritage asset being listed Grade II.

 A gothic style rectory having a battlemented parapet was built by James Wyatt, 1802–1804 for John Penn of Stoke Park.
 It is now a private residence called Elegy House.